mindful-math/mindful-math.github.io/content/post/yoga.md

 >
 >   This tired intellect, wandering through the galaxies in space and in which our planet is only a minute speck, comes back laden with disappointment and shame.

-I love these two quotes he shares right off the bat - really resonates with me at the moment.

 [^1]: [The Complete Illustrated Book of Yoga](https://archive.org/details/completeillustra00vish)".